MARK YOUR CALENDAR:

 350 East 56 St., Manhattan, NY click here for

-the conference postcard with Guest Speaker Ralph Martin!, President of Renewal Ministries an organization devoted to Catholic renewal and evangelization (www.renewalministries.net)
+the conference flyer with Guest Speaker Ralph Martin!, President of Renewal Ministries an organization devoted to Catholic renewal and evangelization (www.renewalministries.net) and

 Ralph is the author of a number of books, the most recent of which are The Urgency of the New Evangelization: Answering the Call; The Fulfillment of All Desire: A Guidebook for the Journey to God Based on the